alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### Where should we place the mini map?

 Os estaréis preguntando, ¿importa la posición del minimapa?
-La verdad es que sí, afecta sobretodo a los juegos de ritmo rápido como los **FPS** donde se suele poner el minimapa en
+La verdad es que sí, afecta sobretodo a los juegos de ritmo rápido como los  **First Person Shooters**  donde se suele poner el minimapa en la izquierda.
+Esto se debe a que por cultura ( occidental )  tenemos una tendencia ar

 As we can verify each genre of video game has a distinctive position on the screen, a different visible surface size (also called minimap scope).